Crash Alert: NJ Man Killed, 4 People Injured in Alleged DUI Crash in Seabrook

 Following an investigation, Sargent was taken into police custody and is facing a charge of aggravated driving while under the influence.
 She remains hospitalized as of this morning.

 She has been released on personal recognizance bail, and her arraignment date is pending her release from the hospital.

 The accident remains under investigation.

 If you or a loved one have been injured due to the actions of a negligent or drunk driver, you don’t have to face this difficult situation alone.
-A compassionate New Hampshire car accident lawyer can help you and your family through this painful time.
+A compassionate car accident lawyer in Manchester, NH can help you and your family through this painful time.
 Contact the Kenison Law Office today at 603-471-3550 for your free consultation.